iterate-ch/docs/cryptomator/index.md

 ### Renaming

-The expected behavior for renaming vaults is:
+When renaming a vault the behaviour depends on whether the vault is locked or unlocked:
-- Renaming locked vaults: The vault gets renamed correctly.
+- Renaming a _locked_ vault will rename the vault folder with no changes to the encrypted contents.
-- Renaming unlocked vaults: The vault gets changed to a normal folder with the new name.
-The vaults content will be shown decrypted in the folder.
+- Renaming an _unlocked_ vault changes it to regular folder with decrypted contents.

 ## Browser